mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 ## Description

-**Falcon** is CrowdStrike's cloud-based, holistic SIEM platform that provides next-generation antivirus (NGAV), endpoint detection and response (EDR), cyber threat intelligence, and more capabilities that prevent all types of attacks.
-It is installed on endpoint devices as a lightweight sensor that consumes very little resources, and is capable of replacing AV entirely, as well as a suite of other independent tools.
-Falcon can be installed on Windows, Linux, and macOS, as well as mobile devices.
+**Falcon** is CrowdStrike's cloud-based endpoint security platform that provides next-generation antivirus (NGAV), endpoint detection and response (EDR), threat intelligence, and more capabilities to prevent all types of attacks.
+It installs on endpoint devices as a lightweight sensor that consumes minimal resources and can replace traditional antivirus and other independent security tools.
+Falcon supports Windows, Linux, macOS, and mobile devices.

 ## Falcon sensor